 When Greg Kent (Cameron Bancroft - The Wedding March) and his wife split there was a huge and painful custody battle over his daughter Rachel (Tiera Skovbye - My Daughter's Disgrace) who ended up staying with her mum.
-But 3 months ago Rachel moved in with her father, her step-mother Cindy (Josie Davis - Backstabbed) and her half sister Addy (Ali Skovbye - Campfire Kiss) when her mother reportedly had a serious drug problem.
+But 3 months ago Rachel moved in with her father and her step-mother, Cindy (Josie Davis - Backstabbed), along with her half sister, Addy (Ali Skovbye - Campfire Kiss), when her mother reportedly had a serious drug problem.
 Unfortunately things get messy when Cindy finds Rachel on the floor of where she works having been attacked and her best friend murdered leading to major press coverage.
 Whilst Cindy wants to protect Rachel from all the press and Det.
 Pam Cherfils' (Lucia Walters) questioning, she begins to suspect that Rachel may not be as innocent as she makes out as one minute she plays victim and the next she loves the attention whilst also turning nasty towards her.

-But there is another side to "Secrets of My Stepdaughter" as we have Greg who feeling like he let his daughter down when she went to live with her mum will do what ever it takes to protect her.
-Now as he is a businessman he on one hand will use his contacts to make things difficult for the police especially Det.
-Pam Cherfils as she feels that Rachel is getting away with it.
+But there is another side to "Secrets of My Stepdaughter" as we have Greg who feels that he let his daughter down when she went to live with her mum and so out of that sense of guilt will do what ever it takes to protect her.
+Now as he is a businessman he on one hand will use his contacts to make things difficult for the police, especially Det.
+Pam Cherfils as she feels that Rachel is getting away with murder.
 But we also see how he is willing to lie to cover for her over stolen clothes as he doesn't want to let her down again but of course in doing so is doing just that.
-But this side also nicely leads to stress between Greg and Cindy who feels he is doing wrong by covering for her whilst Det.
+But this side also nicely leads to stress between Greg and Cindy who feels he is doing wrong by covering for Rachel whilst Det.
 Cherfils also sees a chink in the family set up.

 It is also worth mentioning that both Josie Davis and Cameron Bancroft deliver strong performances delivering the fear and the protectiveness of their characters.
 At the same time Tiera Skovbye does a really nice job of playing the volatile nature of her character with the split second violent outbursts being quite frightening.
 And yes the actresses playing sisters in "Secrets of My Stepdaughter" are related in real life which adds some thing to the movie as they are natural around each other.